mfactory-osaka/ESPTimeCast/README.md

 &nbsp;
 ## 🧩 Hidden & Advanced Features

-ESPTimeCast includes a few optional “power-user” features that aren’t visible in the main interface but can be accessed directly from your browser.
+ESPTimeCast™ includes a few optional “power-user” features that aren’t visible in the main interface but can be accessed directly from your browser.
 These are intended for advanced users who want more control or integration.

 #### ⚙️ /factory_reset
 Erases all saved configuration data, Wi-Fi credentials, and uptime history.